dan-leo/masters/thesis/v8/2_litstudy.md

 In the uplink, there are two physical layer channels.
 The random access channel connects to the base station and the uplink channel contains the data and control information.
 In downlink there are four channels.
 Synchronization is used by the endpoint to estimate symbol timing and carrier frequency and obtain the cell identity and frame boundary.
 The broadcast channel contains the master information block (MIB).
 The control channel carries downlink control information and can be repeated 2048 times, as well as the data channel which contains the payload, paging, system information and the random access response. [@Adhikary2016].

 NB-IoT operation requires a minimum bandwidth of 180 kHz, which is equal to the size of the smallest LTE Physical Resource Block (PRB).
 Depending on the availability of spectrum, NB-IoT can be either deployed on its own (“standalone operation”), in the guard carriers of existing LTE/UMTS spectrum (“guardband operation”) or within an existing LTE carrier by replacing one or more PRBs (“inband operation”).
 In order to support such flexible deployment scenarios, NB- IoT reuses the LTE design extensively, such as the OFDM (Orthogonal Frequency Division Multiplexing) type of modulation in downlink, SC-FDMA (Single Carrier Frequency Division Multiple Access) in uplink, channel coding, rate matching and interleaving.
 In addition, a host of new features are added to ensure the demands of IoT based applications.
 Key design changes from LTE include the synchronization sequences, the random access preamble, the broadcast channel and the control channel.
 These changes are primarily motivated by the fact that NB-IoT is required to operate on a minimum bandwidth of 180 kHz (1 PRB), whereas many channels in LTE were designed to span multiple PRBs occupying greater bandwidth compared to 180 kHz.
 These design changes achieve the IoT requirements while ensuring best co-existence performance with the existing LTE system [@Adhikary2016].

+#### MCL {#lit_mcl}

+Maximum coupling loss (MCL) is defined as the maximal total channel loss between User Equipment (UE) and eNodeB (eNB) antenna ports at which the data service can still be delivered.
+Practically, it includes antenna gains, path loss, shadowing and any other impairments.
+The higher the MCL, the more robust the link is.

 ## Summary